Christian mythology: Zoroastrianism

-"a number of other [Jewish] religious ideas were discovered, revalorized, of systematized in Iran".
+"a number of other [Jewish] religious ideas were discovered, revalorized, or systematized in Iran".
 These ideas include a dualism between good and evil, belief in a future savior and resurrection, and "an optimistic eschatology, proclaiming the final triumph of Good".

 The Zoroastrian concepts of Ahriman, Amesha Spentas, Yazatas, and Daevas probably gave rise to the Christian understanding of Satan, archangels, angels, and demons.

 Other connections

 In Buddhist mythology, the demon Mara tries to distract the historical Buddha, Siddhartha Gautama, before he can reach enlightenment.
 Huston Smith, a professor of philosophy and a writer on comparative religion, notes the similarity between Mara's temptation of the Buddha before his ministry and Satan's temptation of Christ before his ministry.

 In the Book of Revelation, the author sees a vision of a pregnant woman in the sky being pursued by a huge red dragon.
 The dragon tries to devour her child when she gives birth, but the child is "caught up to God and his throne".
 This appears to be an allegory for the triumph of Christianity: the child presumably represents Christ; the woman may represent God's people of the Old and New Testaments (who produced Christ); and the Dragon symbolizes Satan, who opposes Christ.
 According to Catholic scholars, the images used in this allegory may have been inspired by pagan mythology: